iliakan/javascript-tutorial/1-js/2-first-steps/15-while-for/article.md

 The call to a `break/continue` is only possible from inside the loop, and the label must be somewhere upwards from the directive.
 ````

-## The "for..in" loop
+## The "for..in" over objects

 To walk over all keys of an object, there exists a special form of the loop: `for..in`.
 This is a completely different thing from the `for(;;)` construct that we've studied before.

 The syntax: